The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Abstract

 \section{Abstract}

 Plug-and-Play (PnP) algorithms are appealing alternatives to proximal algorithms when solving inverse imaging problems.
-By learning a Deep Neural Network (DNN) behaving as a proximal operator, one waives the computational complexity of optimisation algorithms induced by sophisticated image priors, and the sub-optimality of handcrafted priors compared to DNNs.
-At the same time, these methods inherit the versatility of optimisation algorithms allowing the minimisation of a large class of objective functions.
-Such features are highly desirable in radio-interferometric (RI) imaging in astronomy, where the data size, the ill-posedness of the problem and the dynamic range of the target reconstruction are critical.
-In a previous work, we introduced a class of convergent PnP algorithms, dubbed AIRI, relying on a forward-backward algorithm, with a differentiable data-fidelity term and dynamic range-specific denoisers trained on highly pre-processed unrelated optical astronomy images.
-Here, we show that AIRI algorithms can benefit from a constrained data fidelity term at the mere cost of transferring to a primal-dual forward-backward algorithmic backbone.
-Moreover, we show that AIRI algorithms are robust to strong variations in the nature of the training dataset: denoisers trained on MRI images yield similar reconstructions to those trained on astronomical data.
-We additionally quantify the model uncertainty introduced by the randomness in the training process and suggest that AIRI algorithms are robust to model uncertainty.
-Finally, we propose an exhaustive comparison with methods from the radio-astronomical imaging literature and show the superiority of the proposed method over the current state-of-the-art.
+By learning a Deep Neural Network (DNN) denoiser behaving as a proximal operator, one waives the computational complexity of optimisation algorithms induced by sophisticated image priors, and the sub-optimality of handcrafted priors compared to DNNs.
+Such features are highly desirable in radio-interferometric (RI) imaging, where precision and scalability of the image reconstruction process are key.
+In previous work, we introduced AIRI, PnP counterpart to the unconstrained variant of the SARA optimisation algorithm, relying on a forward-backward algorithmic backbone.
+Here, we introduce variations of AIRI towards a more general and robust PnP paradigm in RI imaging.
+Firstly, we show that the AIRI denoisers can be used without any alteration to instantiate a PnP counterpart to the constrained SARA optimisation algorithm itself, relying on a primal-dual forward-backward algorithmic backbone, thus extending the remit of the AIRI paradigm.
+Secondly, we show that AIRI algorithms are robust to strong variations in the nature of the training dataset, with denoisers trained on medical images yielding similar reconstruction quality to those trained on astronomical images.
+Thirdly, we develop a functionality to quantify the model uncertainty introduced by the randomness in the training process.
+We validate the image reconstruction and uncertainty quantification functionality of AIRI algorithms against the SARA family and CLEAN, both in simulation and on real data of the ESO 137-006 galaxy acquired with the MeerKAT telescope.
+AIRI code is available in the \href{https://basp-group.github.io/BASPLib/}{BASPLib} code library on GitHub.